jarun/lsstack64/README.md

 <pre>$ unwind LWP
 // as long as you are the owner of the process, use sudo otherwise</pre>

-LWP stands for Light Weight Process.
+LWP stands for `Light Weight Process`.
 In simpler terms it is the thread ID.
 It is shown in the fourth column in the output of
 <pre>$ ps -aeLf</pre>
 For the main thread of a process LWD == PID, for child threads they are different.